lizmat/raku-all-modules/jonathanstowe/URI-Template/README.md

 ## Licence

-Please see the LICENSE file in the distribution
+Please see the LICENCE file in the distribution

 © Jonathan Stowe 2015, 2016